 “What’s their reactivity?”

-“My concern is what these could catch on fire.
-And you are aware of who some of our customers are.
-The chances of a Weaver powerful enough to cause these things to react are quite higher here then anywhere other then probably the Ministry.”
+“The concern is that these could catch the Market on fire and the glass jars are not robust enough to prevent splash damage.
+You are aware of who are guests normally are here.
+The chances of a Weaver or other powerful enough to react with these are a lot higher here than anywhere else then probably the Ministry.

 “… Yes.
 I understand that.
 But you sell everything.”